Give Melissa a call at

 I offer a collaborative space for teens and adults seeking individual or couples/relationship therapy in Pasadena and surrounding communities.
 I have an active imagination and a visual mind that can help you make more sense of your own.
 I listen carefully to what lights you up, as well as the origins of stress, exhaustion, and shame.
 These explorations may help you feel more engaged, empowered, and passionate about your life.

 I earned my Masters of Arts in Clinical Psychology at Antioch University Los Angeles with a specialization in Marriage and Family Therapy and Applied Community Psychology.
 I completed my practicum training at Valley Community Counseling Clinic in North Hollywood where I gained an in depth understanding of object relations theory and how early influences impact the patterns that take hold later in life.
-I take an affirmative approach to help my clients explore internal and external stressors, resolve conflicts, and feel more connected to the here and now.
+I continued my training by completing the one year Psychoanalytic Psychotherapy certificate at the Los Angeles Institute and Society for Psychoanalytic Studies.
+I take an affirmative approach to help clients with marginalized identities explore internal and external stressors, resolve conflicts, and feel more connected to the here and now.